aklivity/zilla/examples/mqtt.proxy/README.md

 # mqtt.kafka.reflect

-Listens on mqtt port `1883` and will forward mqtt publish messages and proxies subscribes to mosquitto MQTT broker listening on `1884`.
+Listens on mqtt port `1883` and will forward mqtt publish messages and proxies subscribes to mosquitto MQTT broker listening on `1884` for topic `smartylighting/streetlights/1/0/event/+/lighting/measured`.

+Note: The `zilla.yaml` config used by the proxy was generated based on `asyncapi.yaml`.

 ### Requirements